 Like any special needs student, the best learning environment for ADHD students is one that provides individualized instruction paced to their specific needs and learning styles.
-They also need frequent guidance and one-on-one attention from teachers.
+These students also need frequent guidance and one-on-one attention from teachers.
 While this can be difficult for conventional schools to provide, it’s easy in an online learning environment.
 Teachers are available for one-on-one help via email, phone, and Skype.
 We’ve graduated with many special needs students, so we’re sensitive to the challenges and committed to doing right by these students.

 Often, parents of students with ADD/ADHD will look into private schools.
 This is a great solution for many families, but the cost can be prohibitive.
 Since eAchieve Academy is licensed as a public charter school, any student in the state of Wisconsin can take classes with us at no charge.
 Full-time students even receive a free laptop.
 Learn more about enrollment.

 ADHD public school in Wisconsin